-Unalaq successfully fuses with Vaatu and becomes a Dark Avatar, and then grows to giant proportions and starts laying waste to Republic City, acquiring a very demonic looking body in the process.
+Unalaq successfully fuses with Vaatu and becomes a Dark Avatar, and then grows to giant proportions and starts laying waste to Republic City, acquiring a very terrifying-looking body in the process.

 Korra's link to the past Avatars is gone.
 Even though Korra recovered Raava, they're never coming back.
 She's now the first link in a new chain.

 It's probably not true but, just the implication that Unalaq's beatdown of Raava somehow rendered the other Avatars Deader than Dead.
 Aang?
 Say "good-bye."
 Roku?
 He will be missed.
 Wan?
 Gone, but not forgotten.
 So much for history.